 Let me guess.
 Every bowl of hookah tobacco is starting to taste the same.
 Or maybe you just loaded your hookah bowl with Starbuzz Pina Colada and all you can taste is the Tangiers Maraschino Cherry from last night's hookah session.
 Your hookah may be desperately waiving a white flag!
 SOS!
 Help!
 Clean me!

-Knowing how to clean your hookah properly (and actually doing it) will exponentially increase your hookah experience.
-So go grab that unkempt hookah, grab your cleaning supplies, and let’s bring it back to life!
+Knowing how to clean your hookah properly (and actually doing it) will exponentially increase your hookah knowledge and the quality of your hookah session.
+So go grab that unkempt hookah, grab your cleaning supplies, and let's bring it back to life!

 Become familiar with your hookah and its parts.
 You'll want to know how to put it together, take it apart, and be able to fix or troubleshoot any issues that may arise.
 It only takes a few times doing it yourself for you to fully know your way around your hookah.

 2. HOT WATER.
 Use it.
 All the time.
 Don't go from hot to cold or from cold to hot.
 Sudden temperature changes will end up cracking your glass base and offending us nerds.
 I learned this the hard way when my Mya Saray Diva Base busted on me.
 If you're interested in learning why hot water is better for cleaning than cold water, research kinetics and entropy.
 This is not the forum for that topic.
 Where was I?
 Right.
 Use hot water to clean your base and shaft thoroughly.